Reciprocal Co-Training (RCT): Coupling Gradient-Based and Non-Differentiable Models via Reinforcement Learning: Method

-Because the RF is non-differentiable, its outputs cannot be backpropagated through the LLM.
-During the LLM update phase, RF parameters $\phi^{(t)}$ are held fixed, and RF outputs are treated as scalar reward signals without gradient flow.
+Because the RF is non-differentiable, its outputs cannot be backpropagated through the language model.
+During the LM update phase, the RF parameters $\phi^{(t)}$ are held fixed, and RF outputs are treated as scalar reward signals without gradient flow.
+For input $x$, the LM samples an action $a \sim \pi_\theta(\cdot \mid x)$, where $a \in \{0,1\}$.

-For input $x$, the LLM samples an action $a \sim \pi_\theta(\cdot \mid x)$.
-The RF provides evaluation: To preserve supervision from ground-truth labels while incorporating feedback from RF predictions, a hybrid reward is defined: where $R_{\text{task}}(a,y) = \mathbf{1}[a=y]$ denotes the reward at the task level.
-Because the dataset is class-imbalanced, the reward is asymmetrically weighted so that false negatives receive a stronger penalty than false positives.
-The hybrid formulation aims to anchor the LLM to ground-truth supervision while leveraging feedback from the RF.
-The resulting LLM objective takes the form Optimization uses Proximal Policy Optimization (PPO) with clipped surrogate objective \cite{schulman2017ppo}: where
+Let $p_\phi(y=1 \mid x_{\text{RF}})$ denote the RF-estimated probability for the positive class.
+For a sampled action $a$, we define the RF action value as